Trigger warning – I may cause a serious amount of butthurt with this post. But truth be told, if it affects you – then it’s probably related to you.

 Training is good: we can all agree on that.
-Training can take many forms, be it workshops, seminars, self-taught via online resources, or through the use of good training partners.
+Training can take many forms.
+Be it workshops, seminars, self-taught via online resources, or through the use of good training partners.
 For folks in rural areas the latter options may be all they have to work with.

 Now, I’m not the most dangerous guy in town.
 I am also not some Black Belt Magazine Hall-of-Famer.
-I stand about zero chance against a pro fighter.
-But…I do a bit of everything – some Krav Maga (the non-empty chamber kind), a bit of MMA, and I recently got hooked on Brazilian Jiu-Jitsu.
-There have been training gaps of months here and there, but I was still at a level of skill that only comes from being punched in the face and choked regularly (I do hope you mean outside the bedroom, Rouen – Ed).
-You cannot learn or maintain that with a 2-day workshop.
+I stand about a zero percent chance against a pro fighter.
+But, I do a bit of everything.
+Some Krav Maga (the non-empty chamber kind), and a bit of MMA.
+I also recently got hooked on Brazilian Jiu-Jitsu.
+I suffer some training gaps of a month here and there.
+But I am still at a level of skill that you can only acquire from being punched in the face and choked regularly (I do hope you mean outside the bedroom, Rouen – Ed).
+You cannot learn or maintain that with a two-day workshop.

-I recently came across a training program which is provided to the South African Farming community by a certain group.
-Yes, the farmers desperately need it and I have no issue with them being taught to defend themselves.
-However, then I see things in the curriculum such as “Room Penetration”, “House Clearing”, “Hostage Rescue” and sundry others.
+I recently came across a training program which is provided to the South African farming community by a certain group.
+Yes, the farmers desperately need it, and I have no issue with people teaching them how to defend themselves.
+However, then I see things included in the curriculum like “Room Penetration”, “House Clearing”, “Hostage Rescue” and sundry others.
 The pictures show young children stacking up by a door for this “room clearing” exercise.
 This is about where I say “stop right there.”
-The Special Air Service, SFOD, MARSOC, US Army Rangers and our own SAPS Special Task Force spend thousands and thousands of rounds, and hundreds of hours drilling and preparing to do execute these highly dangerous and extremely technical manoeuvres (clearly activities in the realm of specialists with all the prerequisite qualifications and experience. – Ed).
+The Special Air Service, SFOD, MARSOC, US Army Rangers and our own SAPS Special Task Force spend thousands and thousands of rounds, and thousands of hours, drilling and preparing to do execute these highly dangerous and extremely technical manoeuvres (clearly activities in the realm of specialists with all the prerequisite qualifications and experience. – Ed).

 During the week Rouen works in the security industry designing integrated security solutions.
 In his free time he cultivates his tactical beard, causes butthurt amongst liberals, and helps to run an IDPA club.